 Looking for more creative ways to celebrate the season?
 Our partners at Roper St. Francis and Emory Healthcare share ideas for how to keep family traditions safe and tips for celebrating during COVID-19.

 5. Cultivate an attitude of gratitude

-Have you ever met someone who is able to maintain a positive outlook regardless of what’s going on around them?
+Have you ever met someone who can maintain a positive outlook regardless of what’s going on around them?
 They seem to focus on the good in their life, instead of focusing on the negative.
-This takes some practice, but certainly can be accomplished.
+This takes some practice, but you can certainly accomplish it: